ArunabSingh/Team13_app/README.md

 ## My Web Application (URide)

 ##Team Members
-* Arunab Singh, added the main.html and list.html file to the project.
+* Arunab Singh, added the main and list files to the project.
 * Dustin Lott, added the HelpPage.html file to the project.

 * [General info](#general-info)